 Hooking up your site to a CDN can result in your site loading much, much faster and also result in reduced bandwidth consumption.

 Use Key CDN for maximum results (they are great alternative for Max CDN or StackpathCDN), or use a free cloudflare CDN with WPRocket

-MY CASE STUDY: I’m already using CDN to speed up my site.
+MY CASE STUDY: I’m using a free Cloudflare CDN through WPRocket to speed up my site.
 It was turned OFF when I ran the speed test.
 For average WordPress users – it’s not essential.
 But if you’re running a site like Mashable or HuffingtonPost – it’s probably a MUST-HAVE.

 17. Enable gzip compression